Academic Advisement Center

 Transfer Credit and Grading Policies for Course Work Completed at Other Institutions

 The transcript of each student who has completed course work at another institution prior to admission to SUNY Oneonta is evaluated by the Admissions Office to determine the number of semester hours and the appropriate course equivalents.
 Only credit satisfactorily completed at regionally accredited institutions of higher education, institutions accredited by the New York State Board of Regents, or through approved external programs will be accepted.
 Credit is granted on a semester hour (s.h.) basis.
-Students transferring from institutions on a quarter system will receive 2 s.h. of transfer credit for every 3 s.h. credits earned on the quarter system.
+Students transferring from institutions using a credit system other than semester hours will have their credit converted to semester hours.
 Credits transfer, but only grades earned at SUNY Oneonta are used in computing the Oneonta grade point average.
 Credit will be granted to a maximum of 75 s.h. when earned grades/scores meet the minimum standards:

 - Traditional Courses: Credit will be granted for courses with passing grades (P; D- or higher).
 Note: Some programs require grades higher than those acceptable for transfer.
 Students in such programs may need to repeat coursework to meet minimum grade standards.
 In such cases, the transfer credit will be removed from the record once the repeat is completed.
 Minimum grade requirements may be found under each program’s requirements in the catalog.

 - Advanced Placement (AP): Credit is granted for AP exams where the grades earned are 3, 4, or 5.

 - College-Level Examination Program (CLEP): credit is granted for scores that meet or exceed the American Council of Education recommendation for the exam.